TeamRizu/OutFox/README.md

 We will be hosting our Releases here to help with Microsoft Defender SmartScreen.

 See how many points each user has in the [Bug Hunter Leaderboard](./leaderboard.md).

+### Reporting Pre-Alpha Builds

+If you want to report bugs found using Pre-Alpha (Testing) Builds, such as Alpha V, please use our [Alpha-Reports](https://github.com/TeamRizu/Alpha-Reports) repository.

+If you do not respect this rule, your issue will either be deleted or moved.